Published: 31 Jul 2017

 4 Best paper gold investments with reduced tax liabilities

-- Gold ETFs: Similar to company stocks that are traded on a stock exchange, gold ETFs are units that are equivalent to the market value of gold and can be traded on commodity exchanges.
-This form of gold investment attracts a 20% Capital Gains Tax with indexation benefit when sold after three years.
+Similar to company stocks that are traded on a stock exchange, gold backed ETFs are units that are equivalent to the market value of gold and can be traded on commodity exchanges.
+This form of gold investment attracts a 20% capital gains tax with indexation benefit when sold after three years.
 For instance, if the value of your gold ETF goes up by 12% each year while inflation goes up 8% for the same period, the tax will be applicable only on the remaining 4%.

-- Gold Mutual Funds: Funds that are invested across gold ETFs by a professional fund manager, gold mutual funds let you diversify your risk.
-Just like gold ETFs, Capital Gains Tax with indexation benefit apply when sold after three years.
-Additionally, when sold before three years, the profit attracts tax liability under the Income Tax Act as per your existing income tax slab.
+Funds that are invested across gold ETFs by a professional fund manager, gold mutual funds let you diversify your risk.
+Just like gold ETFs, capital gains tax with indexation benefit apply when sold after three years.
+Additionally, when sold before three years, the profit attracts tax liability under the Income tax act as per your existing income tax slab.

-- Gold Savings Funds: Also known as Funds of Funds, these are essentially mutual funds that invest in gold ETFs and other short-term funds.
-You can invest through a Systematic Investment Plan (SIP) with as less as Rs.
+Also known as funds of funds, these are essentially mutual funds that invest in gold ETFs and other short-term funds.
+You can invest through a systematic investment plan (SIP) with as less as Rs.
 1,000, and deposit fixed amounts at regular intervals, even without a demat account.
 You will get taxation benefits of long term capital gain tax after one year.

-- Gold Bonds: This scheme was introduced by the government to give investors returns that are linked to gold prices.
-Since these are Government of India bonds issued by the Reserve Bank of India, they come with a sovereign guarantee.
+This scheme was introduced by the government to give investors returns that are linked to gold prices.
+Since these are government of India bonds issued by the reserve bank of India, they come with a sovereign guarantee.
 At maturity, the amount redeemed will be tax free.
 However, if the amount is redeemed before maturity, capital gains tax will be charged.